analyticalharmony/analyticalharmony/README.md

 + i am 18 so please keep that in mind byi!
 + do not copy my skins :(
 + whisper to interact !
 + feel free to cuddle/hide with me anytime <3
++ if i am in the 18+ server i am most likely afk!!